Skip to main content

 The objective of the reform is to increase the resilience of the labour market by ensuring, in particular, its adaptation to demographic trends.
 The reform will ensure:

-- The entry into force of legislative changes in the field of unemployment benefit.
-The provisions in the Labour Market Regulation Act on unemployment benefits will be amended with the aim of increasing the employment rate of older people and preventing early departures from the labour market;
+• The entry into force of legislative changes in the field of unemployment benefit.
+The provisions in the Labour Market Regulation Act on unemployment benefits will be amended with the aim of increasing the employment rate of older people and preventing early exit from the labour market.
+Work shall build on the OECD’s analysis of the pension

 Introducing more flexible ways of working adapted to the needs of persons with disabilities in sheltered companies and employment centres – investment